Abandoned (video game): Background

-Development
+Development and marketing

-April – June 2021: Announcement and Hideo Kojima involvement rumours
+Initial announcement and Hideo Kojima involvement rumours

-Abandoned was announced by Blue Box on April 7, 2021 via the PlayStation Blog, along with a minute-long teaser trailer.
-The trailer contains various shots of a winter forest, including shots featuring an abandoned building with graffiti reading "Kill the Trespasser" written on it, and a sign reading "God's town".
+Abandoned was first announced as an open world, "cinematic horror survival shooter" game on April 7, 2021 via the PlayStation Blog, along with a minute-long teaser trailer.
+The trailer contains various shots of a winter forest, including shots featuring an abandoned building with graffiti stating "Kill the Trespasser", and a sign reading "God's town".